-- The BPS Re-engagement Center (REC) helps students who have dropped out of high school (or who are thinking of dropping out) to complete high school and continue their education and career preparation beyond high school.
+- The BPS Re-engagement Center (REC) helps students who have dropped out of high school (or are currently enrolled and struggling) to find alternative pathways to graduation.

-- Charlestown Diploma Plus serves students from all BPS high schools that have not succeeded in regular programs and need a rigorous competency-based education that is supported by a small, personalized learning culture.
+- Roads to Success @ Charlestown High School (RTS) serves students from all BPS high schools that have not succeeded in regular programs and need a rigorous competency-based education that is supported by a small, personalized learning culture.